 "Teeney, scenic route."
 I said again, and she was too engrossed in her treat to comprehend.
 I instead grabbed her arm, pulling her bodily out of the seat and ran off the bus onto the platform as fast as I could.
 Teeney eventually cooperated and followed me, her feet running along with mine.
 My moment of panic faded when we saw the two men sitting still on the bus, and found ourselves standing on the platform as two old men walked by, staring at my clothes as they walked.

 "Li Li!
 I almost dropped my Ice cream!"
-She scolded me again and I turned on her and pinned her with a look that told her that now was not the time.
+She scolded me again and I turned on her, pinning her with a look that told her that now was not the time.
 Se began studying her feet and I collapsed onto a bench against the wall, attempting to keep the rabbit that was beating against my rib cage from escaping.

 Teeney tossed her empty bowl and spoon into the trash and sat down on the bench next to me, she put her hand on top of mine, and looked directly at me.